 The board also features an LED debug and offers a total of 6 (4-pin) fan headers.
 It is one of the only boards which has three LAN ports of 2.5 Gbps interface instead of conventional 1 Gbps Ethernet LAN switch on other boards at the time of launch among consumer-grade boards.

 We performed various performance test on this board like 3D mark time spy test, 3D mark fire strike, Blender, Cinebench R15, Handbrake, etc and compared it with other Z390 boards.
 The results were a little concerning.
 At times, the temperature would go up to 70 degrees and the NVMe slots showed less than ideal read/write speeds.
 While the ASRock Phantom Gaming 9 is packed with a lot of features, the benchmark results were a little disappointing especially considering the price tag.

-The complete feature set for this motherboard such as Realtek ALC1220 audio codec, a ton of USB 3.1 (Gen 1 / Gen 2) ports, dual M.2 ports and one with an M.2 heatsink is all a user would ever need.
+The complete feature set for this motherboard such as Realtek ALC1220 audio codec, a ton of USB Ports including 3.1 (Gen 1 / Gen 2), dual M.2 ports and one with an M.2 heatsink is all a user would ever need.
 In a nutshell, ASRock wanted to land a motherboard with high-tier features and a reasonable price point in order to fill the empty slot for “ASRock’s exclusive gaming board”, and their aim has clearly hit the bull’s eye.